oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 ### Proxying Requests via the User's Browser {#scenario-proxy}

-This attack scenario involves the attacker sending requests to the resource server directly from within the OAuth client application running in the user's browser.
+This attack scenario involves the attacker sending requests to the OAuth resource server directly from within the OAuth client application running in the user's browser.
 In this scenario, there is no need for the attacker to abuse the application to obtain tokens, since the browser will include its own cookies or tokens along in the request.
 The requests to the resource server sent by the attacker are indistinguishable from requests sent by the legitimate application, since the attacker is running code in the same context as the legitimate application.
 This scenario consists of the following steps:

 - Execute malicious JS code
 - Send a request to a resource server and process the response